 Ellen specializes in Web Design and Programming.
-She is currently branching out into the design of Apple applications for the Agency.
 She also has experience in Government Computer Purchasing, Software License Compliance, and Physical Inventory.
 Ellen began working with computer companies in the Bay Area, and now, located in Central California, she progressed to her current technical position as Software Developer.

 Additionally, Ellen has assisted in the production of media for the Community Services Agency, and worked on producing the 2012 calendar for the Child Abuse Prevention Council (CAPC).

 In order for Ellen to be where she is today, she invested time and funds in educating herself, and by taking advantage of opportunities at work to do her job to the best of her ability.
 A major obstacle she has faced throughout her career has been criticism by others due to her degree in Music- people would often ask how she got into computers from a musical standpoint, but at the end of the day, Ellen says all experience can provide knowledge which can be used in other situations.
 Her advice to young professionals starting out in the industry is to "Make use of every opportunity you are given.
 Learn what is there to be learned.
 Don't hold yourself above doing the small things because they lead to knowledge and so often to other opportunities."

 One of her greatest professional influences was her former employer, Sigrid Lorenzen Rupp, who was an architect.
 She was a very independent woman and encouraged Ellen to be so as well.
 Rupp greatly supported Ellen during her time as an independent consultant, and she says she wouldn't be where she is today if it weren't for Sigrid.
 Ellen also seeks encouragement and determination from her life coach, Kerry Tepedino.
 In working with Kerry for three years, Ellen has seen a true change in herself and has excelled in areas she thought she never would.